 If you’re returning to running after an injury, bear in mind that you likely will not be able to return at the same level at which you departed.
 Engaging in a “return to activity” program or a “learn to run” program might be the better option.
 Returning to running after Plantar Fasciitis?
 Check out our Return to Activity chapter in The Plantar Fasciitis Plan for comprehensive information about retuning to running after healing from Plantar Fasciitis.

-But, Which Plan is Right for Me?
+But, Which Running Program is Right for Me?

 A quick Google search shows over 17 million results when you search “beginner guide to running!”
 So, how do you choose the right plan?